 Primary UArctic Assembly Representative

-Laura Conner is an Associate Research Professor of Science Education at the Geophysical
+Dr. Laura Conner is a Research Professor of Science Education at the Geophysical Institute

 Her research broadly addresses how people come to identify with science, as well as the value of real objects and experiences in learning.
 She was formerly the Head of Public Programs at the UA Museum of the North, where she directed the development of exhibits and educational programs.